avoy18/petitioner/readme.txt

     * Refactored the code & improved the submissions UI
 * Fix a bug with the export button
 * Fix a bug with the wrong number on the submission count when the confirmation behavious is auto-denied by default
+* Fix a minor bug with the textdomain loading too early
+* Add basic translations to French, Ukrainian, Russian, and Dutch

 = 0.3.2 =
 * Bug fixes: